Update: November 17, 2020

 Ole Schou, director of Cryos International, told the Danish newspaper Ekstra Bladet in 2011, “I do not think you choose a redhead, unless the partner, for example, the sterile male — has red hair, or because the lone woman has a preference for redheads.
 And that’s perhaps not so many, especially in the latter case.”
 Schou also claimed few people outside the Emerald Isle were as eager to have a redhead baby.

-Six years later, the tables have turned.
+Years later, the tables have turned.

 Sperm banks are now requesting redhead donors because the demand is so high.
+As of November 2020, Co-ParentMatch.com, is still requesting redhead donors and have asked for the below graphic to be spread across the internet:

 Is it because parents want their children to be unique and rare?
 Will this cause red hair to become a majority in late years?

-Since the redhead gene is recessive, a doner with red hair does increase the chances of having a redhead, but does not guarantee red hair.
+Since the redhead gene is recessive, a doner with red hair does increase the chances of having a redhead but does not guarantee red hair.

-For those reading this who want a redhead baby, here is what to expect once you do: 10 Things To know About Having a Redhead Baby
+For those reading this who want a redhead baby, here is what to expect once you do: 10 Things To Know About Having a Redhead Baby

 Rock it like a Redhead!